lifsys/intellisys/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Changelog

+For a detailed list of changes and version history, please refer to the [CHANGELOG.md](https://github.com/lifsys/intellisys/blob/main/CHANGELOG.md) file.

 ## About Lifsys, Inc

 Lifsys, Inc is an AI company dedicated to developing solutions for the future.
 For more information, visit [www.lifsys.com](https://www.lifsys.com).